Vancouver Travel Guide

 Tickets for Vancouver public transport

-The great news is that the same tickets will work on all of Vancouver's public transport, which makes life super-easy when it comes to getting about seamlessly.
+The great news is that the same tickets will work on all of Vancouver's public transport, which makes life super easy when it comes to getting about seamlessly.

 There are two things you need to know:

-The price of a single journey depends on the zones you travel across - Zone 1 costs $2.85 (£1.60), zone 2 is $4.10 (£2.30), zone 3 is $5.60 (£3.19).
+The price of a single journey depends on the zones you travel across - zone 1 costs $2.85 (£1.60), zone 2 is $4.10 (£2.30), zone 3 is $5.60 (£3.19).
 If you travel across zones, just add the prices together.
 For example, a journey from zone 1 to 2 will cost $2.85 (£1.60) plus $4.10 (£2.30) for a total of $6.95 (£3.90).
 Also, a 'single' gives you 90 minutes of unlimited journeys starting from the time you touch in on the first one.

-- A 24 hour unlimited travelcard will set you back $10, or $15 to include a journey to the airport.Top
+A 24-hour unlimited travelcard will cost you $10, or $15 to include a journey to the airport.Top

-Places to eat in Vancouver
+Top things to do in Vancouver

 How to make the most of your money in Vancouver